Skip to content

 Can be used to transform individual chunks.
 Called for each Rollup output chunk file.
 Returning null will apply no transformations.
 If you change code in this hook and want to support source maps, you need to return a map describing your changes, see the section on source code transformations.

-chunk contains additional information about the chunk using the same ChunkInfo type as the generateBundle hook with the following differences:
+chunk contains additional information about the chunk using the same OutputChunk type as the generateBundle hook with the following differences:

 • code and map are not set.
 Instead, use the code parameter of this hook.